lordphone/blackflag-hr/docs/DEPLOYMENT.md

 3. Access the frontend:
    - Open the CloudFront URL in your browser
-   - You should see the HR Cloud Platform homepage
+   - You should see the BlackFlag HR sign-in page
-   - The system status should show "All Systems Operational"
+   - Sign in to access the HR management dashboard

 ## Updates and Redeployment